Clearlingo Editing and Proofreading

 When not to use a semicolon

-When a dependent clause comes before an independent one
+Don't use a semicolon when a dependent clause comes before an independent one.

 What next?